awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/80-warm-pools.md

 ![predictive-scaling](/images/efficient-and-resilient-ec2-auto-scaling/warm-pools-lifecycle-diagram.png)

-#### Add Warm Pools to the Auto Scaling Group
+#### Add warm pools to the Auto Scaling Group

 In this step, you add a warm pool to your Auto Scaling group to pre-initialize your instances, so that instances can be brought into service more rapidly.

 You keep your warm pool instances in a stopped state after they have completed their initialization actions.
 You set the optional warm pool sizing parameters `--min-size` to 2 and leave `--max-group-prepared-capacity` empty.
 This means that this warm pool has a minimum size of 2 and a maximum prepared capacity equal to the max size of the Auto Scaling group.
-The maximum prepared capacity includes instances launched into the Auto Scaling group, and instances launched into the Warm Pool.
+The maximum prepared capacity includes instances launched into the Auto Scaling group, and instances launched into the warm pool.

 ```bash
 aws autoscaling put-warm-pool --auto-scaling-group-name "ec2-workshop-asg" --pool-state Stopped --min-size 2